Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: Symmetric clipping: fixing sign asymmetry in GRPO clipping and restoring within-group exchangeability

 \end{corollary}

-\paragraph{Explanation.} The key to this conclusion is that $\phi(\cdot)$ no longer depends on the sign of $\widehat{A}_i$, so the \emph{effective weight} for shared tokens maintains commutativity within the group, thus enabling strict cancellation triggered by zero-mean advantages.
-This precisely fixes the source of exchangeability-breaking in the standard clipped surrogate \eqref{eq:ppo_sign_aware_equiv}.
+\paragraph{Explanation.} The key is that $\phi(\cdot)$ and its derivative no longer depend on the sign of $\widehat{A}_i$.
+Thus, the \emph{gradient modulation} of a shared token remains exchangeable within the group, allowing exact cancellation induced by zero-mean advantages.
+This precisely fixes the source of exchangeability violation in the standard clipped surrogate objective \eqref{eq:ppo_sign_aware_equiv}.